 As the first day after the last major holiday before Christmas, it marks the unofficial beginning of the Christmas shopping season in the US.
 Additionally, many companies give their employees the day off as part of the Thanksgiving holiday weekend.
 To maximize on this, virtually all retailers in the US, big and small, offer various sales including limited amounts of doorbuster items to entice traffic.

-Backpack shoppers can expect to start grabbing Black Friday deals from the US between November 21 and 28.
+Backpack shoppers can expect to start grabbing Black Friday deals from the US, UK & India between November 20 and 30.